 In vitro fertilization (IVF) programs

 For couples who are struggling to have a baby, IVF programs are often the only solution.
 These types of fertility treatments assist the couple with getting pregnant by using donor and implantation techniques.
-These procedures are costly and usually sit around $10,000 to $15,000 per cycle, but since they don’t always work the first time, it can become very costly for the couple.
+This procedure doesn’t always work the first time, and each treatment can cost $10,000 to $15,000 per cycle.
+It can therefore become very costly for the couple.

-ENT stands for ear, nose and throat treatments.
+ENT is a specialty in the ear, nose and throat.
 One of the most common procedures related to ENT surgery is rhinoplasty, which is a reshaping of the nose.
-These cosmetic procedures usually cost between $3,000 to $12,000, and you’ll also need ten to 14 days afterwards to recover before being able to return to work.
+These cosmetic procedures can start around $7,500 to $8,500, and you’ll also need 10 to 14 days afterwards to recover before being able to return to work.

-To save money, some people go overseas to places like Mexico and Europe, where cosmetic procedures are cheaper.
-It’s important to fully research the surgeons before having them perform any procedure on you.
+To save money, some people go overseas to places like the Dominican Republic, where cosmetic procedures are cheaper.
+It’s important to fully research the surgeon before having them perform any procedure on you.
 Although you may save some money in the short term, you could expose yourself to some serious health risks.

 Surgeons in other countries may not be as regulated as they are in Canada.
-As a result, some procedures conducted abroad aren’t always as hygienic or safe.
-If you’re considering an overseas procedure, you may want to seek professional advice in order to understand the risks involved.
+Thus, some procedures in other countries may not be as hygienic or safe.
+If you are considering an overseas procedure, you may want to seek professional advice in order to understand the risks involved.

 Although it’s easier to fund surgeries performed for health-related reasons, you still have funding options even if you want to undergo a procedure simply to improve your appearance.
 If you want to dig into your savings to pay for cosmetic surgery, be sure to consider the long-term impact this will have on your finances, carefully weighing both the benefits with the risks before you commit to any treatments.